 For this purpose, geologists evaluate various sources, such as mineral maps, geological reports from authorities and research institutes, property information and local word of mouth.
 The resulting assessment is of high economic importance because, due to the high cost of drilling, good prioritization of drill sites can significantly increase the efficiency of a mining project.

-However, well analysis requires well-trained geologists with many years of experience and is a very time-consuming process.
-Automated source analysis can assist geologists and surveyors, resulting in higher profitability by increasing the probability of hitting suitable, economically viable exploration sites.
+However, good analysis requires well-trained geologists with many years of experience and is a very time-consuming process.
+Automated source analysis can assist geologists and surveyors.
+This can result in a higher profitability due to an increased probability of hitting suitable, economically viable exploration sites.

-The automatic analysis of geological maps and reports, can be achieved through the development of Machine Learning (ML) alogrithms, using Natural Language Processing (NLP) methods for the analysis of textual data and Computer Vision (CV) methods for the analysis of image data.
+Geological maps and reports should be automatically analyzed by Machine Learning (ML) algorithms.
+Methods from the field of Natural Language Processing (NLP) will be used for the analysis of text data; methods from Computer Vision (CV) will be used for the analysis of image data.

-The main challenge in NLP projects is usually the choice of a suitable OCR tool that can satisfactorily process the different input sources, e.g., handwritten versus machine-generated reports or tabular versus information summarized as continuous text.
+One challenge in NLP projects is often the choice of a suitable OCR tool that can satisfactorily process the different input sources.
+For example, it makes a big difference whether handwritten or machine-generated reports are to be evaluated, or tabular information as opposed to continuous text.

 Since the input data, both text and image, come from different sources, they may have different formats and terminologies that can make it difficult to develop a unified model.
 Therefore, the first step is to develop a concept of how to convert the data into a format that can be used for the model.